Deterministic and Probabilistic Binary Search in Graphs: Introduction

-A sequence of papers \cite{feige94,karp07,BenOr08} have studied a probabilistic version of Binary Search on a path, where each answer to a query is correct only with probability $p > \Half$.
-The upshot of this line of work is that a more careful variant of Binary Search uses $O(\log n)$ queries in expectation, with an information-theoretically optimal constant depending on $p$.
-In our present work, we consider this natural generalization to the \noisy model for arbitrary graphs as well.
+A sequence of papers \cite{feige-raghavan-peleg-upfal:1994:noisy, karp-kleinberg:2007:noisy, BenOr-hassidim:2008:noisy} have studied a probabilistic version of \binarysearch on a path, where each answer to a query is correct only with probability $p > \Half$.
+The upshot of this line of work is that a more careful variant of \binarysearch uses $O(\log n)$ queries in expectation, with an information-theoretically optimal constant depending on $p$.
+In our present work, we consider this natural generalization to the noisy model for arbitrary graphs as well.

 More formally, we study algorithms under the following general model: given an arbitrary undirected (for some of our results, directed) graph $G = (V, E)$ (with $n = \SetCard{V}, m = \SetCard{E}$) with known positive edge weights\footnote{Thus, we can equivalently think of searching for a target in a finite metric space, defined by the shortest-path metric.
 An extension to infinite metric spaces is discussed briefly in Section~\ref{sec:conclusion}.} \Weight{e}, an unknown target node $t$ is to be located.
 When a vertex $q$ is queried, the algorithm receives a correct response with probability $p > \Half$, and an incorrect one with probability $1 - p$. \begin{itemize} \item If the query is answered correctly, the response is that $q$ is the target, or an edge $e$, incident on $q$, which lies on a \emph{shortest} $q$-$t$ path.
 If there are multiple such edges $e$, then the one revealed to the algorithm is arbitrary, i.e., it is a correct answer, but could be chosen adversarially among correct answers. \item If the query is answered incorrectly, the response is completely arbitrary, and chosen by an adversary.
 Of course, the adversary may choose to actually give a correct answer. \end{itemize}